glitchdawg/Optimised-Delivery-Routes/README.md

 ![alt text](images/image-2.png)

 ## **Algorithm**
+We have the Haversine distanc to calculate the distance from the warehouses to the orders.

 The backend uses a modified **round-robin algorithm** for even allotment of orders to agents, minimising the cost incurred.
+The Haversine distance between each warehouse is calculated alloted to the nearest warehouse

 **Key Characteristics:**